Tars4815/ponti/README.md

 ```

-Such table will contain all the needed information to define an annotation in a Potree scene.
+Such table will contains all the needed information to define an annotation in a Potree scene.
 In particular:
 * *title*
 * *position*
 * *camera position*